-- 1. Ensure that you are in the correct ADOM and that central SD-WAN management is enabled. - 2.
+- 1. Ensure that you are in the correct ADOM and that SD-WAN central management is enabled for the ADOM. - 2.
 Go to Device Manager > SD-WAN > Interface Members. - 3.
-Click Create New in the content pane toolbar, or right-click and select Create New.
+Click Create New in the content pane toolbar.
 The Create New WAN Interface page opens.